How does online psychotherapy work?

 More and more aspects of our daily life are shifting online.
 Psychological consultations and psychotherapy are no different.
 Professor Andreas Maercker, Professor of Psychopathology and Head of the Psychological Institute at the University of Zurich, supports this trend.
 “I’ve become a fervent advocate of online therapies, because almost all scientific studies show that this particular type of psychotherapy works.”
 However, he emphasises that these online therapies aren’t designed to replace human psychologists.

-“Traditional consulting room therapy will still be available in the future, but online therapies are an essential addition to this.”
-Although they can’t pick up on patients’ non-verbal signals and no relationship can be established as with a human therapist, computer-based therapies are ideal for both young and old people who struggle with the thought of going to a psychologist or whose psychological illness, such as depression, makes it impossible for them to attend sessions.
+“Traditional consulting room therapy will still be available in the future, but online therapies are an essential addition.”
+Although they can’t pick up on patients’ non-verbal signals and don’t allow a relationship to be established with a human therapist, computer-based therapies are ideal for people who struggle with the thought of going to a psychologist or whose psychological illness makes it impossible for them to attend sessions.
 In Maercker’s opinion, this is a key argument, because around a third to half of people with depression, anxiety, obsessive-compulsive or personality disorders in Switzerland go untreated – partly out of a false sense of shame at being helped by a psychologist or doctor.

-Different forms of online therapy
+Most effective forms of therapy

 Of course, online psychotherapy isn’t the only option.
 There are a wide range of web-based offerings.
 At one end of the scale, you have psychologists who communicate with their clients via e-mail or video call, and at the other, pure apps or computer programmes (so-called low-intensity treatments), where users click from question to question and from tip to tip.
 For the last five years, chatbots have also been tested on the market.
 These use synchronous communication and appear to address users personally.